 Articles Tagged ‘HKG’

-Cathay Pacific Airways resumes daily flights between Hong Kong and Zurich, taking on SWISS.
+Cathay Pacific Airways begins non-stop service between Hong Kong and Brussels.

 Winnipeg-Manila is “Skyscanner Unserved Route of the Week” with 70,000 searches; Philippine Airlines’ next North American route??